csc-ubc-okanagan/R-Python-Blog/README.md

 ## Basic GitHub Actions

+### To clone this repo to your local machine using GitHub Desktop (Windows or MacOS):

+If needed, start by installing [GitHub Desktop](https://desktop.github.com/) on your machine.
+Then click on the green button on the [repo homepage](https://github.com/csc-ubc-okanagan/R-Python-Blog)] and select `Open with GitHub Desktop`.
+The repo will now be copied to your machine, and you can manage it easily within GitHub Desktop.

-### To clone this repo to your local machine:
+### To clone this repo to your local machine using a terminal:

 Open a command terminal and navigate to the folder you would like to store this folder in.

-On the repo homepage, there is a green button that says ```code```.
+On the [repo homepage](https://github.com/csc-ubc-okanagan/R-Python-Blog)], there is a green button that says ```code```.
 Click this, and then copy the repo URL here.

 In your command terminal type: